jgoodz/Aion-AVM-Starter-Guide/README.md

 ## Create an HTML frontend

+(For a quickstart, you can copy the HTML project sample from this repo)

 - Open a code editor.
 Atom or VsCode will work fine.
 - create basic html page called index.html
 - Open html and body tags